 Daniel Mcclendon at Lift Studios was a pleasure to talk to.
 The space was beautiful and completely full of his paintings, both complete and in progress.

 Wedge Studios was a fun space to explore.
-It was a bit of a hive and I liked that.
-Below are pictures from that section of buildings.
-I unfortunately am not currently able to identify every artist represented, but will edit as I discover who did what and so on…
+It was a hive and I liked that.
+Below are pictures from that section of building.
+I am not able to identify every artist represented, but will edit as I discover who did what and so on.

 I really dug the airy feeling of Melanie Norris‘ section of the building.

-Curve Studios, another cluster of buildings seemingly dedicated mostly to ceramicists, metal smiths and fiber artists.
+Curve Studios, another cluster of buildings seemingly dedicated to ceramicists, metal smiths and fiber artists.

 I traipsed through a few open studios on Clingman street, shown below…

 Not much further down the street I met artist Richard Christian Nelson.
 Again I was amazed at the willingness of the people I met to put aside their work for the moment in order to talk with me.
 He was especially enjoyable to talk to considering his work was closer to what I’m hoping to learn while studying with Angela in Marshall NC.
 He also teaches workshops in Asheville, emphasizing anatomy and observational skills.